How to Finance a Car and Get a Car Loan

 You wouldn't just apply to one job or one college, so you shouldn't apply to just one lender for a car loan.
 Contact your bank, local credit unions and other lenders to find out what they're offering.
 You'll have to fill out loan applications, which will ask for your social security number, employment and income information, monthly expenses, like mortgage and rent, and any outstanding debts, like credit cards and student loans.
 When you fill out auto loan applications through multiple lenders, be sure to do it all at once, or within a close time frame.
 Credit bureaus will see your multiple applications and realize you’re shopping for auto financing.
 If you spread your applications out, keep in mind that multiple applications for financing can lower your credit score.
 Do all your applications around the same time, so as not to lower your score.

-Do not be tempted to exaggerate your income or misstate your expenses and amount of debt.
+Do not exaggerate your income or misstate your expenses and amount of debt.
 Everything you fill out on a loan application will be verified and if you lie, you’ll get caught.
-The lender will use your social security number to pull your credit history and credit score and decide whether or not to make you a loan offer based on that information, as well as your income, expenses and debts.
+The lender will pull your credit history and credit score and decide whether or not to make you a loan offer based on that information, as well as your income, expenses and debts.

-Take some time to go over all the offers, and don't just look at the interest rates.
+Look over all the loan offers you get in detail.
+The interest rate you’re being charged shouldn’t be the only thing you look at.
 Avoid offers that charge you a lot of fees.
 Another thing to look at is the car loan term.
 A longer auto loan might result in a lower monthly payment, but over the long haul, you’ll pay more in interest.
 Also, watch out for loans that have a prepayment penalty, which is a fee charged if you pay the loan off early.
 Paying the loan off early may not be something you'll be able to do, but if your long-lost Aunt Mabel dies and leaves you a fortune, paying it off could save you a lot of money, and you don't want to pay extra fees to do it.

-Don't feel too badly if your car loan application is rejected.
-It's probably a good thing.
+If your car loan application is rejected, you’ll probably feel terrible, but that rejection is likely a good thing.
 A rejected loan application means the lender didn't think you'd be able to pay the money back.
 As hard as that is to hear, that lender likely just saved you from getting into more debt than you can handle.
 Reassess your budget to determine what you can truly afford, not just monthly, but over the life of the loan.
-Try finding a less expensive car to buy, consider a used car or save up more money so you have a larger down payment, which will reduce the amount you’ll need to borrow.
+Try finding a less expensive car to buy, or save up more money so you have a larger down payment, which will reduce the amount you’ll need to borrow.

 Many car buyers might think that the car dealership is offering you the best financing rates.
 That's not always the case.
 While you should certainly consider the loan the dealership offers, the best way to get the lowest interest rate is to bring a pre-approved loan from your bank, credit union or third-party lender when you go to the dealership.
-If the dealership can beat the interest rate you’ve already been pre-approved for, or has a similar rate but with fewer fees, you can decide to take that offer.
+If the dealership can beat the interest rate, fees and other loan terms you’ve already been pre-approved for, you can decide to take the dealer’s offer.
 If not, you already have financing.
-Pay attention to the loan length, as a lower interest rate offer from the dealer and a longer term may not translate into a better deal.

 Bringing your own financing to the table also means you'll have the upper hand when it comes time to sit down with the finance manager.
 Some dealers will give you a great price on a car, but will charge you a higher interest rate on the car loan, which will cost you more money in the long run.
 This is an area where dealers can make a profit on the vehicle.
 With financing in hand, you can focus on the price of the car and your trade-in, if you have one.